A Date With a Gun…

 Bonus Trailer: No

 This was entered for the blogathon run by Phyllis Loves Classic Movies.
-I have no further reviews of this cast but The Poseidon Adventure is on my to watch list.
+It was also added to Hollywood Genes’ Always A Bridesmaid Film Blogathon.
+I’m writing on Alfie in my Shelley Winters Blogathon.
 Other film-noir movies include my reviews of John Wick, John Wick 2 and The Postman Always Rings Twice.